 Why It Is Heavily Tested

 Cost accounting is the backbone of MAS.
+Under Res 30, this content is not its own exam area — it sits inside Management Accounting's "planning and control" sub-area (cost behavior, CVP, standard costing and variance, budgeting), which at 31.4% / 22 items is the single largest sub-area in the entire 70-item MAS exam.
 It bridges financial accounting (which CPA candidates already know) with managerial decision-making.
 The BOA expects candidates to not just compute costs, but to analyze them for business decisions.

 Key Concepts to Master